valkey-io/valkey-io.github.io/content/blog/2024-08-29-valkey-memory-efficiency-8-0.md

 ## Conclusion

-Through the memory efficiency achieved by introducing dictionary per slot and key embedding into dictionary entry, users should have additional capacity to store more keys per node in Valkey 8.0 (around additional 20%, might vary based on the workload).
+Through the memory efficiency achieved by introducing dictionary per slot and key embedding into dictionary entry, users should have additional capacity to store more keys per node in Valkey 8.0 (up to 20%, but it will vary based on the workload).
 For users, upgrading from Valkey 7.2 to Valkey 8.0, the improvement should be observed automatically and no configuration changes are required.
 Give it a try by spinning up a [Valkey cluster](https://valkey.io/download/) and join us in the [community](https://github.com/valkey-io/valkey/) to provide feedback.
-Further, there is an ongoing discussion around overhauling the main dictionary with a more compact memory layout and introduce an open addressing scheme which will have significant memory efficiency.
+Further, there is an ongoing discussion around overhauling the main dictionary with a more compact memory layout and introduce an open addressing scheme which will significantly improve memory efficiency.
 More details can be found [here](https://github.com/valkey-io/valkey/issues/169).